l3iodeez/Pagevault/README.md

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-In Phase 6 I will go through and revamp the styling from top to bottom.
+In Phase 6 I will prettify all of the things and fix any remaining styling issues.
 I will create seed data.
 I will also convert some of my React views to modal overlay forms.

 ### Bonus Features (TBD)